cyberark/conjur/design/oss_suite_release.md

   - Note: when possible, links to artifacts should link directly to the canonical source, rather than linking to the component README (eg link directly to Dockerhub, etc)
   - Bumping the version of Conjur pinned in the [Conjur helm chart](https://github.com/cyberark/conjur-oss-helm-chart)
-  - (optional) Build and publish the [Conjur OSS AMI](https://github.com/cyberark/conjur-aws)
+  - (optional) Build and publish the [Conjur Open Source AMI](https://github.com/cyberark/conjur-aws)
 - A test suite that can be run manually or automatically to test the pinned versions included in the release
   - It will be designed so that new test cases can be added as needed going forward
-  - The initial test case will test deploying Conjur OSS to GKE using the Helm Chart and enabling a sample app to connect to its database via Secretless using credentials pulled from Conjur
+  - The initial test case will test deploying Conjur Open Source to GKE using the Helm Chart and enabling a sample app to connect to its database via Secretless using credentials pulled from Conjur
 - (optional) A test suite that can be run manually or automatically, and that runs daily against